spencerrwise/twitter-clone/README.md

   * As the user types, the character count should decrease.
   * When there are 10 or less characters, the character counter should turn red.
   * If the user puts in more than 140 characters, the tweet button should be disabled (and re-enabled when there are <= 140 chars).
+  * When the user successfully inputs characters and clicks the “Tweet” button, a new tweet should be created and added to the tweet stream in the main column, using the user’s fake profile image in the top left and username/fullname.